Stuttgart Accelerator Program: fintogether

 Week 8

-Workshop Start-up Evaluation, Achim Dümpelmann from EY
+Start-up evaluation workshop, Achim Dümpelmann from EY

 The Startup Evaluation workshop helped us a lot to understand the perspective of an investor and which key figures are important to get a positive valuation.